HL7/FHIR-us-pq-cmc-fda/input/pagecontent/change_notes.md

 ### Changes and Updates for Version 1.1.5
-The current development IG - Sept connectathon plus Stage 2 Updates to Home page and copywrite for NCIt
+The current development IG - Sept connectathon plus Stage 2
+- Included Excipient Drug Substance in the Profile Map (at the same level as Substance Definition Handle).
+- Changed section 1.3 to section 1.2.2 and adjusted the section numbering that followed — for example, "IG Overview" is now section 1.3.
+- Removed the two asterisks so that the section title is "Pharmaceutical Quality Projects in BR&R WG".
+- Fixed the typo x10.
+- Changed C18634 display to "Animal-derived indirectly".
+- Changed "Bundle Reference" block in the diagram to show and link to "StructureDefinition-cmc-ectd-document-32p32.html".
+- This value set name was a duplicate although it pointed to a different value set.
+Both seemed to have overlapping content although one was identified by SME requirements with terms registered at NCI and the other was technical in nature identifying the 3 different CTD sections used for Quality Specification information.
+PROPOSED: change this VS name to "eCTD specification sections terminology".
+- Fixed composition.section.type to be 1..1 in all the stage 2 compositions.
+- Rename ValueSet: PQCMC Product Characteristic Codes.
+- Included Excipient Drug Substance in the Profile Map (at the same level as Substance Definition Handle).
+- Added new Batch Formula example with parts
+- Updated example Batch formula with parts example
+- Updated transform

+### Changes and Updates for Version 1.1.5
+- Updates to Home page and copywrite for NCIt

 ### Changes and Updates for Version 1.1.4
-Text type ballot changes
+- Text type ballot changes
-Bundle Map diagram updates
+- Bundle Map diagram updates
-Stage 2 changes from Excel file
+- Stage 2 changes from Excel file
-Transforms for Stage 2
+- Transforms for Stage 2
-Updates to Stage 1 transforms
+- Updates to Stage 1 transforms
-Images updates and size change for Jira tickets Updates to Quality Specification page for xml snippets
+- Images updates and size change for Jira tickets
+- Updates to Quality Specification page for xml snippets

 ### Changes and Updates for Version 1.1.3
 - Bundle slicing